The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Numerical Analysis

 To determine the range of \( s_0 \), we adopt the method proposed in Refs.\cite{Wan:2020oxt,Wan:2020fsk,Wan:2021vny,Qiao:2013dda,Tang:2016pcf}.
 First, since \( s_0 \) represents the threshold for the onset of the continuum spectrum, it should be slightly larger than the hadron mass \( m_X \), that is, \( \sqrt{s_0} \sim m_X + \delta \), where \( \delta \) is typically taken as \( 0.4 - 0.8 \, \mathrm{GeV} \) \cite{Colangelo:2000dp,Wan:2021vny,Finazzo:2011he}.
 Next, within this interval of \( \sqrt{s_0} \), we search for the range of \( M_B \) where the mass \( m_X \) remains nearly stable.
 Since the contribution to the spectral density of \( s \gg M_B^2 \) is significantly suppressed, the $s\sim M_B$ region is pole dominated.
 Therefore, \( M_B \) should characterize the energy scale of the hadron \( X \).
 The range of \( s_0 \) and \( M_B \) that satisfies the above requirements is the Borel window, which corresponds to the physical state of the hadron under our investigation.
 In practice, we allow \( \sqrt{s_0} \) to vary within a range of \( \pm 0.1 \mathrm{GeV} \).
 A stable physical state is identified when the variation of \( M_B^2 \) within the Borel window exceeds \( 0.5 \, \mathrm{GeV}^2 \), ensuring the stability of the results.

 Based on the above discussion, we performed numerical calculations for the mass spectra of the ground states of the \( p\bar{\Lambda} \) and \( p\bar{\Sigma} \) molecular states.
-For the $p\bar{\Lambda}$ states, we identified the Borel windows that satisfy the requirements for the $0^{+}$ states of the Type-1 current and the $0^{-}, 1^{-}$ states of the Type-2 current.
-For the other states, no suitable Borel window could be identified regardless of the choice of \( s_0 \) and \( M_B^2 \).
-Therefore, we conclude that the corresponding current does not couple to such states, which is consistent with our previous work on the light bayronium \cite{Wan:2021vny}.
-The choices of Borel windows and the mass of $p\bar\Lambda$ states are shown in Table.\ref{pLambdamass}.
-For the $0^{-}$ state, the dependence relationships between $m_{p\bar\Lambda,0^{-}}$ and $M_B^2$ is shown in Fig.\ref{pLambda0-+fig}(a), and the ratios $R^{\text{PC}}_{p\bar\Lambda,0^{-}}$ and $R^{\text{OPE}}_{p\bar\Lambda,0^{-}}$ are shown as functions of $M_B^2$ in Fig.\ref{pLambda0-+fig}(b) and Fig.\ref{pLambda0-+fig}(c) with different values of $\sqrt{s_0}$, respectively.
-The same figures for $0^{+}$ and $1^{-}$ states are shown in Fig.\ref{pLambda0++fig} and Fig.\ref{pLambda1--fig} , respectively.
+For both of the $p\bar{\Lambda}$ and $p\bar{\Sigma}$ states, we identified the Borel windows that satisfy the requirements for the $0^{+}$ states of the Type-1 current and the $0^{-}, 1^{-}$ states of the Type-2 current.
+For the other states, no suitable Borel window could be identified, regardless of the choice of \( s_0 \) and \( M_B^2 \).
+Therefore, we conclude that the corresponding current does not couple to such states, which is consistent with our previous work on the light baryonium \cite{Wan:2021vny}.
+The choices of Borel windows and the masses and decay constants of the states are shown in Table \ref{pLambdamass}.
+For the $0^{-}$ $p\bar\Lambda$ state, the ratios $R^{\text{PC}}_{p\bar\Lambda,0^{-}}$ and $R^{\text{OPE}}_{p\bar\Lambda,0^{-}}$ are shown as functions of $M_B^2$ in Fig.\ref{pLambda0-+fig}(a), Fig.\ref{pLambda0-+fig}(b)with different values of $\sqrt{s_0}$, respectively.
+The dependence between $m_{p\bar\Lambda,0^{-}}$ , $\lambda_{p\bar\Lambda,0^{-}}$ with $M_B^2$ is shown in Fig.\ref{pLambda0-+fig}(c), Fig.\ref{pLambda0-+fig}(d) with different values of $\sqrt{s_0}$, respectively.
+The same figures for $0^{+}$ and $1^{-}$ $p\bar\Lambda$ states are shown in Fig.\ref{pLambda0++fig}- Fig.\ref{pLambda1--fig} , respectively.
+Meanwhile, the same figures for $0^-$, $0^{+}$ and $1^{-}$ $p\bar\Sigma$ states are shown in Figs.\ref{psigma0-+fig}-\ref{psigma1--fig}, respectively.

-For the $p\bar{\Sigma}$ state, we obtained similar results.
-We identified the Borel windows that satisfy the requirements for the $0^{+}$ states of the Type-1 current and the $0^{-}, 1^{-}$ states of the Type-2 current.
-For the other states, no suitable Borel window could be identified regardless of the choice of \( s_0 \) and \( M_B^2 \), either.
-Choices of Borel windows and the mass of them are shown in Table.\ref{psigmamass}.
-The figures for the above 3 states are shown in Figs.\ref{psigma0-+fig}, \ref{psigma0++fig}, \ref{psigma1--fig}, respectively.